Family Village to Village holiday

 La Cuniacha: 12 € children (4-11 years), 14 € children (12-17 years), 16 € adults

-75 € one night hut trip extension self guided, adding a night to our normal itinerary
+95 € one night hut trip extension self guided, adding a night to our normal itinerary (includes bed, evening meal, breakfast and picnic)

-200 € one night hut trip extension guided by a qualified mountain leader, price based on a group of three people.
-If you would like to add the hut extension guided in a bigger group, please contact us and we’ll send you a quote.
+475 € one night hut trip extension guided by a qualified mountain leader, this is the price for a group of up to 6, and covers the whole group, not per person.

 7 nights accommodation: